ansible/ansible/docsite/rst/developing_modules_python3.rst

     forwards-compat features of Python-2.6 so porting and maintainance of Python-2/Python-3 code will be easier after that.

+.. note:: Ubuntu 16 LTS ships with Python 3.5

+    We have ongoing discussions now about taking Python3-3.5 as our minimum Python3 version.

 Supporting only Python-2 or only Python-3
 =========================================